-Figure 59 - Public Domain Work - Urban Block 3 To be inserted at a later date
+Figure 59 - Public Domain Work - Urban Block 3

 9A.5.2 Streets

 A high quality, considered, connected and comprehensive street network is integral to a successful public domain.
 Well designed streets provide a focus for pedestrian activity, and when combined with a considered private domain, create vibrant, lively and engaging environments.
 They not only serve as connections, but also as critical elements of the public open space network in themselves.